 401(k) Tax Rates

-You can calculate how much you’ll owe for income tax to help plan ahead.
+You can calculate how much you’ll owe for income tax to help plan.
 If you’re using your 401(k) to replace your previous salary, you can expect similar taxes as years prior.
-However, if you’re planning on living on less, and limit your withdrawals, you might find yourself in a lower tax bracket.
+However, if you’re planning on living on less and limiting your withdrawals, you might find yourself in a lower tax bracket.
 If that’s the case, you’ll owe less in taxes because of your income drop.

 401(k) Withdrawal Taxes and Early Distributions